 When French explorers and missionaries first arrived in southern Ontario during the first half of the 17th century, they encountered the Huron, Petun and - in the general vicinity of Oakville - the Neutral.
 The French brought with them diseases for which the Iroquois had no immunity, contributing to the collapse of the three southern Ontario Iroquoian confederacies.
 Also contributing to the collapse and eventual dispersal of the Huron, Petun, and Neutral, was the movement of the Five Nations Iroquoian Confederacy from south of Lake Ontario.
 Between 1649 and 1655, the Five Nations waged military warfare on the Huron, Petun, and Neutral, pushing them out of their villages and the general area.
 As the Five Nations moved across a large hunting territory in southern Ontario, they began to threaten communities further from Lake Ontario, specifically the Ojibway (Anishinaabe).
 The Anishinaabe had occasionally engaged in military conflict with the Five Nations over territories rich in resources and furs, as well as access to fur trade routes; but in the early 1690s, the Ojibway, Odawa and Patawatomi, allied as the Three Fires, initiated a series of offensive attacks on the Five Nations, eventually forcing them back to the south of Lake Ontario.
 Oral tradition indicates that the Mississauga played an important role in the Anishinaabe attacks against the Iroquois.
-A large group of Mississauga established themselves in the area between present-day Toronto and Lake Erie around 1695, the descendants of whom are the Mississaugas of the New Credit First Nation.33
+A large group of Mississauga established themselves in the area between present-day Toronto and Lake Erie around 1695, the descendants of whom are the Mississaugas of the New Credit First Nation.31

 Throughout the 18th century, the Mississaugas who settled in between Toronto and Lake Erie were involved in the fur trade.
 Although they did practice agriculture of domesticated food crops, they continued to follow a seasonal cycle of movement for resource harvesting.
 Families were scattered across the wider hunting territory during winter months, hunting deer, small game, birds and fur animals.
-In spring, groups moved to sugar bushes to harvest sap prior to congregating at the Credit River.34 The Credit was an important site in the spring for Salmon.
+In spring, groups moved to sugar bushes to harvest sap prior to congregating at the Credit River.32 The Credit was an important site in the spring for Salmon.
 The Credit was also the location where furs and pelts were brought to trade.

 Agricultural crops were planted in early summer, including: corn, squash, and beans.
 These crops were harvested in the summer and fall, along with wild crops such as berries, mushrooms, roots, and wild rice.
-Wilmot's 1806 survey map of Trafalgar Township shows the locations of the Mississauga's agricultural fields at the mouths of the Bronte and Sixteen Mile
+Wilmot's 1806 survey map of Trafalgar Township shows the locations of the Mississauga's agricultural fields at the mouths of the Bronte and Sixteen Mile Creeks.
+These tracts of land at the mouths of the creeks were delineated as part of the 1806 Treaty 13A, 33 which defined specific rights to fisheries in the Bronte (Twelve Mile) Creek, Sixteen Mile Creek, Etobicoke River, and the Credit River.
+With the pressures of European settlement mounting in the area, the lands at the mouth of the Twelve Mile and Sixteen Mile